 One of the most important decisions an employer has to make is how much stop-loss coverage they’d like to elect.
-But, without data from Claims Harvesting, fully-insured companies (particularly small and medium-sized businesses) are left in the dark about utilization data, making it next to impossible to obtain an accurate stop-loss quote for their unique member makeup.
+But, without small group claims data, fully-insured companies (particularly small and medium-sized businesses) are left in the dark about utilization data, making it next to impossible to obtain an accurate stop-loss quote for their unique member makeup.
 Typically, the broker uses a model, but these are notoriously unpredictable for smaller groups.

 How to Confidently Transition to A Self-Funded Plan

 Data will be increasingly more valuable to the benefits forecasting process.
-Brokers working with small and medium-sized businesses can help their clients transition to a self-funded plan by implementing Claims Harvesting.
-In less than 30 days, the broker will have a full picture of medical claims for any population.
+Brokers working with small and medium-sized businesses can help their clients transition to a self-funded plan with Beacon by TPA Stream In less than 30 days, the broker will have a full picture of medical claims for any population.
 The process is simple: Employees enroll to provide their claims data.
 We harvest the claims.
 The EOBs are securely housed in a HIPAA-compliant database.
 The data is exportable for further analysis, allowing unprecedented accuracy with plan creation and stop-loss quotes.

 What the Employer Really Wants